wamp-proto/wamp-proto/rfc/draft-oberstet-hybi-tavendo-wamp-00.md

 ### Router Implementation Specifics

-This specification only deals with the protocol level for a basic profile.
-Specific WAMP *Broker* and *Dealer* implementations might differ in aspects such as:
+This specification only deals with the protcol level.
+Specific WAMP *Broker* and *Dealer* implementations may differ in aspects such as support for

-* support for WAMP Advanced Profile
 * router networks (clustering and federation)
 * authentication and authorization schemes
 * message persistence
 * management and monitoring

-The definition and documentation of implementation specific *Router* features like the above is outside the scope of this document.
+The definition and documentation of such *Router* features is outside the scope of this document.

 ## Relationship to WebSocket